 The Autotransformer (Voltage Unun transformer) explained

-The Autotransformer (Voltage UNUN Transformer) is a voltage-mode impedance matching transformer designed to match unbalanced loads to unbalanced sources efficiently.
-Unlike current-mode transformers such as Guanella baluns, autotransformers operate in voltage mode, ensuring effective impedance transformation while lacking common-mode current suppression in standard configurations.
-However, an autotransformer can exhibit common-mode resonance (CMR) suppression capabilities if the primary is wound using bifilar or, even better, trifilar techniques, which can improve common-mode rejection.
+The Autotransformer (Voltage UNUN Transformer) is a voltage-mode impedance matching transformer designed to efficiently match unbalanced loads to unbalanced sources.
+Unlike current-mode devices such as Guanella baluns, autotransformers operate in voltage mode, providing highly effective impedance transformation but lacking common-mode suppression in standard single-wire winding configurations.
+However, when wound bifilar or trifilar, they can exhibit some level of common-mode rejection, improving RF performance in practical installations.

 Key Characteristics of an Autotransformer (Voltage UNUN)